lyle-nel/siga/README.md

 19 password12345678910
 19 9876543211234567089
 ```
-It does find very long (>60 chars) as well but those generally only consist of 1 maybe 2 characters.
+It does find very long passwords (>60 chars) as well but those generally only consist of 1 maybe 2 characters.

 ##Dependencies
 * It is written in modern c++ and it uses c++11 and c++14 features, so you need a compiler that supports it.